envisioning/vocab/vocab/ssl-self-supervised-learning.md

 ---
 category: CORE, DATA
+generality:
+- 0.89
+- 0.865
+- 0.84
+- 0.815
+- 0.79
+- 0.765
+- 0.74
 slug: ssl
 summary: Type of ML where the system learns to predict part of its input from other parts, using its own data structure as supervision.
 title: SSL (Self-Supervised Learning)
 ---